 - Hotel maintenance clause.
 Including this in the contract means that the hotel must be in the same or better condition for the event than it was when you signed the deal.
 This means that if the hotel doesn’t do required maintenance or if it drops from a four-star hotel to a three-star hotel, you can back out before the event.

 - Allowable shrinkage clause.
 This is the number of rooms that are allowed to go unbooked without you getting penalized.
 Try to keep the shrinkage amount to under 20%.
 For example, if your block is for 1,000 rooms, aim for a shrinkage clause of less than 200 rooms.
 That means that if 200 rooms of your 1,000 block aren’t booked, you won’t get charged an extra fee.

 - Minimum commitment clause.
 This is the number of rooms that must be filled to avoid a fee.
 Try to keep this number around 80-90%.
 For example, if your block is 300 rooms, you owe the hotel for rooms that aren’t full up to 80% of the block.
 If you don’t book the minimum amount of rooms in the block, you’ll owe for up to 240 rooms.

 The hotel block sets the tone for your event.
 A detailed block at a luxury hotel with lots of clauses and amenities included in the contract can create a great experience for guests and make running the actual event much easier.
 On the flip side, a sloppy contract with lots of holes can create an event that is chaotic and not well executed.

 Negotiating a hotel block is a long process, so be prepared and start early.
 If you get overwhelmed, remember that the most important thing is to do your research.
 Map out your event and consider everything you need before you contact a single hotel.

 You can do it!
-Once you’ve negotiated a few contracts, you’ll get the hang of it and know more what to expect.
+Once you’ve negotiated a few contracts, you’ll get the hang of it and know more about what to expect.